HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Inner pages, such as product or event pages, are more likely to have structured data.
 In 2024, 53% of mobile and 51% of desktop inner pages had some structured data markup.
 And it dovetails with the fact that there are a number of Google developer documents that detail eligibility for rich results, based on structured data.

-Overall, the trend of providing the markup in the raw HTML carries across from what was seen on homepage crawls.
+Overall, the trend of providing the markup in the raw HTML carries across from what was seen on home page crawls.

 {{ figure_markup(
   image="homepage-structured-data-markup-formats.png",
-  caption="Homepage structured data markup formats.", description="A column chart showing structured data types for homepages.
+  caption="Home page structured data markup formats.", description="A column chart showing structured data types for home pages.
 JSON-LD is found on 40.5% of desktop pages and 40.4% of mobile pages.
 Microdata is found on 17.4% of desktop pages and 18.8% of mobile pages.
 RDFa is found on 0.9% of desktop pages and 0.8% of mobile pages, and Microformats2 is found on just 0.1% of desktop pages and 0.2% of mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=542370994&format=interactive", sheets_gid="1441645144", sql_file="structured-data-formats-2024.sql"